null

 Boy wearing velcro school shoes

-Some of our most favourite styles include a hook and loop fastening, which is also known colloquially as the brand name ‘Velcro’.
-We also refer to these fastenings as ‘rip-tape’.
+Some of our favourite styles include a hook and loop fastening, which is also known colloquially by the brand name ‘Velcro’.
+We sometimes refer to these fastenings as ‘rip-tape’.

-This handy fastening is used across our collection from first walking styles, for intrepid little fingers, to pre-school, primary school styles and trainers for little ones who need to independently put their shoes on and off.
+This handy fastening is used across our collection from first walking styles for intrepid little fingers to pre-school, primary school styles and trainers for little ones who want to be able to put their shoes on and take them off again independently.

 The rougher ‘hook’ side of the fastener is designed with lots of tiny hooks to have a strong affinity with the other ‘fuzzy’ side.
-It means that when the fastener is looped though the ring and pulled back to attach one side to the other, it bonds well and holds the shoe firmly in place.
-Unfortunately, due to the nature of the ‘hook’ affinity side it will attract bits of dirt such as mud, dust, loose hair and lint from clothing and carpet.
+This means that when the hooks attach to the fuzzier looped side, the two parts bond well together, helping to hold the shoe firmly in place.
+Unfortunately, due to the nature of the ‘hook’ side it will attract bits of dirt such as mud, dust, loose hair and lint from clothing and carpet.
 This can make the fastening look tired and messy and interfere with how well it can fasten to its ‘fuzzy’ partner side.
-It’s a good idea to keep the hook side as clean as possible so that our shoes continue to perform well for you child.
+It’s a good idea to keep the hook side as clean as possible so that the fastening continues to hold well and keep the shoes secure on your little one’s feet.

 How to clean hook and loop straps on shoes

-You can find a variety of useful tools around the home to help you keep your hook and loop fastening clean and operational.
+You can find a variety of useful tools around the home to help you keep your hook and loop fastenings clean and operational.
 The rougher, hook side will collect the most dirt.
-The fuzzy side is unlikely to need to be cleaned as often.
+The fuzzy side is unlikely to need to be cleaned as often, but it’s still worth keeping an eye on it to check for debris and keep it in good condition.

 Rub with a toothbrush:

 This method is probably the easiest and certainly quite satisfying!
 The toothbrush bristles will work through the tiny hooks and pick up any unwanted debris.
 Take short, quite firm strokes to ensure that the bristles are working their way right into the root of the hooks.
-This will loosen the dirt and you will be able to collect it up with your fingers.
+This will loosen the dirt and you will be able to collect it up with your fingers or shake it out onto the ground.
+We recommend doing this outside or somewhere you don’t mind getting messy, as bits of dirt can fall unpredictably and it’s not always possible to catch it easily..

 Collect the fluff with sticky tape:

-If your child has managed to accumulate lots of fluff then some quality sticky tape wrapped into a loop around your finger then stuck and unstuck to the fluff will loosen it.
+If your child has managed to accumulate lots of fluff then some quality sticky tape can help to remove it.
+Simply wrap the tape into a loop, sticky side out, around your finger, then tap it on the rip-tape to pick up and loosen fluff and fibres.
 The tape will not damage or attach to the tiny hooks.
 You can also use this method to clean the ‘fuzzy’ side of the loop.

 Use a clothes lint roller:

-A good sticky lint roller can also pull out the debris so long as the hook and loop fastener is laid on a flat surface and held firmly in place.
-Simply roll from one end to the next.
+A good sticky lint roller can work in much the same way as sticky tape, but this usually works best when the hook and loop fastener is laid out on a flat surface and held firmly in place.
+Simply roll from one end of the hook and loop fastener to the other as many times as you need to remove all the fluff.

 Collect the dirt with a fine-toothed comb: